apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dow rises, tries for 5-day winning streak in last day of August: Live updates**
+**PCE inflation measure picked up in July.
+Will Fed raise rates again?**

-You can read more about it [here](https://www.cnbc.com/2023/08/30/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.usatoday.com/story/money/2023/08/31/july-pce-inflation-report-today/70723559007/).

 ## Requirements
 - Python 3.8